This website uses cookies to help improve your user experience

 To help students feel fully proficient and comfortable with EHRs, Oregon Health & Science University implemented a simulated EHR curriculum that provides a safe, supervised chart for placing orders for a virtual patient and learning the fundamentals of chronic disease management and health care maintenance.
 As a result, half of the students and almost all the interns working with the simulated chart rated the activity as “effective” or “very effective”.

 Biotech and pharma are the industries where outdated training can really bring the business down.
+Leveraging pharma app development can help streamline processes, improve compliance, and ensure up-to-date training for pharmaceutical professionals.
 Take, for instance, the Purdue Pharma Canada team, who faced the challenge of compliance with the governmental regulations obliging the company to keep up with often-changing product monographs and prescribing information.
 Whenever a regulation comes into force, the learning content becomes obsolete, and employees and partners must be re-trained on that topic.

 To solve this problem, Purdue implemented an LMS that made it easy to adjust learning content as well as create personalized development plans thanks to an integration with the company’s HR database.
 “For me, it’s important to be able to easily help each trainee’s progress.
 If they have a particular certificate, I know they’ve achieved everything they need, so it’s easy for me to run reports on who has and has not obtained that completion status,” says Mihai Csaki, senior trainer for Purdue’s Health Solutions division.